elastic/package-registry/README.md

 * experimental, CDN: https://epr-experimental.elastic.co
 * 7.9, CDN: https://epr-7-9.elastic.co

 An dev registry is running on `https://epr-staging.elastic.co/`.
-This is updated from time to time to be in sync with master.
+This is updated from time to time to be in sync with main.

 The deployment runs on an Elastic internal k8s cluster.
 To get all the deployments for the registry use the following command: